Little $q$-Jacobi polynomials and symmetry breaking operators for $U_q(sl_2)$: Introduction

 \section{Introduction}

 The main purpose of this paper is to study the intertwining operators associated to the following decomposition of representations of the quantum group $U_q(sl_2)$:

-where $V_{\lambda}$ is the lowest-weight Verma module of weight $\lambda$, and to show the appearance of orthogonal polynomials from the $q$-Askey scheme and of $q$-differential operators (operators involving the $q$-derivative).
+where $V_{\lambda}$ is the lowest weight Verma module of weight $\lambda$, and to show the appearance of orthogonal polynomials from the $q$-Askey scheme and of $q$-differential operators (operators involving the $q$-derivative).
 In a nutshell, we will show how the family, on $n$, of intertwining operators

 involves the little $q$-Jacobi polynomials, while the dual intertwining operators

 are given by $q$-deformations of Rankin--Cohen brackets.
 In some context, the operators in \eqref{introsymmetrybreaking} are called \emph{symmetry breaking} operators while those in \eqref{introholographic} are called \emph{holographic} operators \cite{KobaPevznerIII}.
 Their link with little $q$-Jacobi polynomials generalises the appearance in the same context for $sl_2$ of the classical Jacobi polynomials and of the Rankin--Cohen operators \cite{LabrietPoulain23,LabrietPoulain24}.
 However, we will see that the $q$-deformed situation involves new features, not least among them the necessity of working with non-commuting variables.